A Mexico City-Import Makes Its U.S. Debut, A Favorite Bar Returns, and a Lower Greenville Staple Says Goodbye After 7 Years

 The French Room Bar returns with a special spring experience dubbed Bar Lilly.
 (Photo by Kathy Tran)

-Atipico, a restaurant from Mexico, opens at The Union this June.
+Atipico, a restaurant from Mexico, opened at The Union recently.
 (Courtesy)

 Atipico offers a vast menu of dishes for every kind of diet — vegan, keto, gluten-free, and more.